openxla/community/rfcs/20230505-benchmarking-strategy.md

 ease of sharing these setups (e.g. by preconfigured docker containers and GCP instances).

-Importantly, we will not tie the execution of benchmark to GCP.
+Importantly, we will not tie the execution of benchmark to GCP and GitHub Actions.
 It will be possible to run benchmarks locally, with the results and all intermediate artifacts dumped to local storage instead of cloud storage.
 All GCP functionality will be built as optional layers around the execution tooling.

 This section sketches the high-level design.
 A more detailed design will be